-Audit Committee Members Summary terms of reference, roles and responsibilities: Summary of responsibilities: Jassem Hasan Ali Zainal Chairman (Independent) Yusuf Saleh Khalaf Deputy Chairman (Independent) Sh Khalifa bin Duaij Al Khalifa Member (Independent) Hassan Mohammed Mahmood Member (Non-Independent) The Board appoints not less than three members for a one year term.
-The Chairman must be elected by the members of the Committee, from amongst the Independent Non-Executive Directors, in its first meeting after the appointment of the members, the majority of members should also be independent.
-Minimum number of meetings required each year: 4 (actual meetings in 2014: 4).
-Quorum shall be more than half of the members and must include the Chairman.
-Attendance by proxies is not permitted.
-The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions.
-The Committee conducts an annual self-assessment of the performance of the Committee/members and reports conclusions and recommendations to the Board.
-Reviews the internal audit programme and internal control system, considers major findings of internal audit reviews, investigations and management's response, ensures coordination among internal and external auditors, monitors trading activities of key persons and ensures prohibition of the abuse of inside information and disclosure requirements.
+Summary terms of reference, roles and responsibilities

+- The Board appoints not less than 3 members for a 1-year term. - The Chairman must be elected by the members of the Committee, from amongst the Independent Non-Executive Directors, in its first meeting after the appointment of the members; the majority of members should also be independent. - Minimum number of meetings required each year: 4 (actual meetings in 2015: 4). - Quorum shall be more than half of the members and must include the Chairman.
+Attendance by proxies is not permitted. - The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions. - The Committee conducts an annual self-assessment of the performance of the Committee/members, and reports conclusions and recommendations to the Board.